vzhukovskii/che-bookmark-plugin/README.md

 * `org.eclipse.che.ide.bookmarks.resource` contains the resource marker and interceptor.
 Marker is the special object entity that provides additional information to the specific resource (file, folder or project).
 Interceptor is the some kind of filter which modifies the resource on the loading stage.
 * `org.eclipse.che.ide.bookmarks.storage` contains the implementation of manager that operates with bookmarks.
 * `org.eclipse.che.ide.bookmarks.tree` contains the nodes which displays in bookmarks list.

-The full code is available in the [repository](https://github.com/vzhukovskii/che-bookmark-plugin).

 #### Detail view